Why did the blonde put her iPhone in her blender?

 You only need one or two burners to make a quick healthy meal.
 This is one of the many lessons I learned in China: two burners are better than four.
 How many times do any of us use three or four burners at once?
 Not often, right?
 Yet most cooktops sold in the US have four burners.
 Four burners take longer to clean than two.
 Our kitchen in China had a cooktop with two large gas burners (not four) that put out big flames.
 Directly under the two burners were two large drawers, one to hold the wok and a ceramic soup pot and another to hold a rice maker.
 The few cooking utensils hung on the hung on the wall near cooktop.
 This simple design made it so easy to cook and clean up.
 The kitchen in our upscale Chinese apartment did not have an oven.
 Yet we were able to have healthy meals every day without one.

 You can make a quick healthy meal in one pot.
 One of the biggest lessons I learned from Zhu, our cook in China, is that you can cook just about anything in a wok.
 Before I moved to China I didn’t know anything about preparing Chinese foods.
 I had owned a wok for years and used it from time to time, but I had no idea of how powerful one kitchen tool could be.
 Zhu would clean, chop and prep all the ingredients first and then move on to the cooking.

 Most foods, when prepped appropriately, can be stir fried in minutes.
-Check out this clip by Luke Nguyen, owner of Red Lantern, to see how quickly and easily you can prepare foods in a hot wok.
+Once you learn the technique, you can quickly and easily prepare foods in a hot wok.